rahil627/mind-of-rathewolf/README.md

 currently:
-the current `_posts` are from the python script
+the current `_posts` are from the python script the current `_drafts_ are from the python script
-  - the python script didn't spit out a `_drafts` folder... hmmmmm, can use the one by the wordpress plugin...? the current `_pages` folder was imported from the wordpress plugin, then edited, so merge carefully
+  - TODO: only 5 were scraped, need to merge with the other two imports the current `_pages` folder were imported from the wordpress plugin (with toc), then edited, so merge carefully
+  - TODO: merge all pages
   - resume is copy paste, so no worries there
   - portfolio has some new junk on the top, but that's about it
   - herro was preserved as is